16BitS3G4l/MailChimpBulk/README.md

 # Mailchimp Bulk Preview Sender
 If you need to send out a bunch of templates(as previews to specific emails) in mailchimp, you can stop wasting time right now and start being productive.

+Note: currently only works on free mailchimp versions

 ## Installation
 1. Download repository as a .zip file using git or [you can download directly](https://github.com/dev-segal/mailchimp-bulk-preview/archive/master.zip).